-Executive Deans will submit draft Terms of Reference to Learning and Quality Support.
-While the use of standard Terms of Reference is recommended, the Executive Dean can provide modified or alternative Terms of Reference.
+Executive Deans are responsible for a process of consultation with the area(s) under review prior to submitting a draft Terms of Reference to Learning and Quality Support.
+While the use of standard Terms of Reference is recommended, the Executive Dean can provide a modified or alternative Terms of Reference.
 The PVC(SL) will approve the final Terms of Reference for the review.

-The Program Reviews are conducted by a Review Panel which is established with the aim of responding to the Self Evaluation Report.
-The composition of the Review Panel will be agreed between the relevant Executive Dean and the PVC(SL).
-While Review Panels for program reviews are usually complosed of five members, including an internal convenor, one external panel member, two students and an Adelaide Education Academy expert, in certain circumstances, the PVC(SL) may approve an increased panel size.
+The Program Review is conducted by a Review Panel, which is established with the aim of responding to the Self Evaluation Report.
+After a period of consultation the composition of the Review Panel will be agreed between the relevant Executive Dean and the PVC(SL).
+While Review Panels for program reviews are usually composed of five members, comprising of an internal convenor, an external panel member, two students, and a learning and teaching specialist, the PVC(SL) may approve an increased panel size in certain circumstances.

 International panel members can only be included if travel and accommodation costs are met by the Faculty.